thebabellibrarybot/MorganAPi/README.md

 `GET /api/books`: Retrieves all books from the database.
 `GET /api/books/`:id: Retrieves a specific book by its ID.
-`POST /api/books`: Creates a new book in the database.
-`PUT /api/books/:id`: Updates an existing book by its ID.
+`GET /api/pages`: Retrives all pages from the database.
-`DELETE /api/books/:id`: Deletes a book from the database by its ID.
+`GET /api/pages/:id`: Retrives a specific page by its ID.

 Make HTTP requests to the above endpoints using tools like cURL or Postman to interact with the API and perform CRUD operations on the database.

 #### License: